kuddleman/italki-clone/README.md

 TEACHER RATING
-1. Their should be a 'new rating' page with pulldown menus so the hyperglot can enter their review(rating and comment) It doesn't need a hyperglot name as the ratings are anonymous
+1. Their should be a 'new rating' page with pulldown menus so the hyperglot can enter their review(rating and comment)

 2. The rating should should be an integer from 1 to 5 (inclusive)